 Below are some of the best cities to visit in Italy.
 The reasons to visit Italy are pretty much endless.
 Images of crispy pizza and creamy gelato probably pop into your head when you think of this authentic country.
 But this destination has so much more to offer than delicious cuisine.
 There are cities and towns that cater to every kind of person, whether you’re a budget traveller or an Italian native.

-Of course classic Italian food is a valid reason to visit Italy, but you’ll find everything here from picturesque beaches to high-fashion shopping.
+Of course classic Italian food is a valid reason to plan a trip to Italy, but you’ll find everything here from picturesque beaches to high-fashion shopping.
 Beach lovers can find pure bliss on the Amalfi coast while die-hard foodies can indulge on the streets of Florence.
 Check out the top cities to visit for whatever your ideal Italian adventure might be.

 Table of Contents